maxeisen/AdventOfCode/README.md

 My first year doing AOC!
 Tried to organize my files and code as best as I could.
 The `2023` directory contains a separate directory for each day.
 Most (if not all) will just have an input file (`input.txt`) and a code file (`dayX.py`).

 ## Run it Locally
 All the code is in Python (so far).
-Just insall Python and run it using VS Code, or an IDE, or even from the command line using `python dayX.py`...
+Just install Python and run it using VS Code, or an IDE, or even from the command line using `python dayX.py`...
 I don't care what you do!

 Since each day has two parts, I created a constant in the bottom part of the code file for you to set the part of the question you're running (either `1` or `2` - don't give it invalid input... that's just rude).